superbeppe98/IBM-cloud-essentials-V3/1_Introduction_to_IBM_Cloud.md

 ![image](https://user-images.githubusercontent.com/29455975/185744995-4860d283-8f2d-457e-ac8d-5af0aabb5b35.png)

 - You can download your estimate as a PDF and you can calculate your estimate in over 15 currencies
-- Next, let's go ahead and click on virtual server and then we'll add that to the list of products that we want to estimate
-  - So, you can see, here, we're going to click on public, and then we're going to click on hourly billing and the North America South location, and then we'll click on a specific image such as the CentOS
-  - We can add that to our estimate, note that then we'll be keeping track of multiple products to our cost
-  - Next, we'll click a monthly usage as well, so we'll say that we want to rent this instance for a full month
-  - And we're ready to download, so now we can export our cost estimate and send it to anybody across the team
 <br>

 ## Hands-on Lab: Use the Cost Estimator Tool